Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Can you tell us a bit about the first stages of creating Helly Tech?

-If we look at the Helly Tech used in the Ægir professional sailing collection as an example, before we even get to field testing, we carry out thorough lab testing on the fabric,” says Sailing Category Managing Director Øyvind Vedvik.
-“This involves simulating the specific activity and wet conditions using customised tools like our shock box, a HH-designed Perspex chamber that rotates and can be filled with materials and liquids like saltwater to replicate friction and long-term wear.
-It lets us recreate real-world scenarios and scientifically analyse the impact on our materials.”
+“Before we even get to field testing, we carry out thorough lab testing on the fabric,” says VP for R&D, Ski and Sailing Øyvind Vedvik.
+“This involves simulating the specific activity and wet conditions using customised tools like our shock box, which we designed in-house to replicate real-world scenarios and scientifically analyse the impact on our materials, across many of our collections and categories.
+The shock box rotates and can be filled with materials and liquids like saltwater to replicate friction and long-term wear.”

 Buy The Helly Hansen Loke Shell: £120 at Hellyhansen.com